lauyankai/utmhackathon25/README.md

 Our platform revolutionizes the traditional onboarding and team placement process through AI-driven insights:

-1. 📄 **Resume Analysis**: AI automatically analyzes new hire resumes to understand their skills, experience, and potential
+1. 📄 **Skill Analysis**: AI automatically analyzes new hire skills and experience from their interview data
 2. 🎯 **Personalized Tasks**: Generates tailored onboarding tasks based on the candidate's profile
 3. 📊 **Performance Tracking**: Monitors task completion and assesses performance
 4. 🤝 **Smart Team Matching**: Recommends optimal team placement based on skills and performance